elmahdiben119/elmahdiben119/README.md

 Software Engineer
 --------------------

-Curious, autonomous, rigorous developer, I like simple, fast and efficient applications.
-A sense of listening and service reinforced by more than a year of experience working on various projects, a technical expertise constantly growing thanks to a perpetual training.
-Motivated by the need to always do better and supported by solid foundations acquired during my journey, I take pleasure in taking on new challenges.
+As a software engineer, I am curious, independent, and meticulous.
+My passion lies in creating fast and efficient applications that provide real value to users.
+With over 3 years of experience working on various projects, I have developed a keen sense of listening and service, allowing me to understand clients' needs and provide tailored solutions.

+I am constantly seeking further education to enhance my technical expertise and stay at the forefront of the latest technologies.
+My desire to constantly push boundaries drives me to embrace new challenges with enthusiasm and enjoyment.
+My background has provided me with a solid foundation that I apply daily to ensure high-quality results.

 * 🌍  I'm based in Paris, France
 * ✉️  You can contact me at [benbrahim.elmahdi@gmail.com](mailto:benbrahim.elmahdi@gmail.com)